-A computer program is provided for developing component based software capable of handling insurance-related tasks.
-The program includes a data component that stores, retrieves and manipulates data utilizing a plurality of func-25 tions.
-Also provided is a client component which includes an adapter component that transmits and receives data to/from the data component.
+A computer program is provided for developing component based software capable of linking insurance-related information.
+The program includes a data component that stores, retrieves and manipulates data utilizing a plurality of 25 with one embodiment of the present invention. functions.
+Also provided is a client component that includes an adapter component that transmits and receives data to/from the data component.
 The client component also includes a business component that serves as a data cache and includes logic for manipulating the data.
 A controller component is also included which is adapted to handle events generated by a user utilizing the business component to cache data and the adapter component to ultimately persist data to a data repository.
-In use, the client component allows a user to define tasks that achieve an insurance-related goal upon completion.
-In 35 addition, the user is able to input rules which dictate which tasks should be selected based on a set of predetermined events.
-Events are then received from any source, such as a common event queue.
-Finally, tasks are selected and outputted based on the received events.
-40
+In use, the client component is provided with insurance-related information concerning an individual and an event.
+The user is then able to input information concerning the involvement of the individual in the event.
+In addition, the user is able to link the individual to the event.
+Finally, the linked information concerning the individual, the event and 40 the involvement of the individual in the event are displayed.